CyrusAlexanderBarrett-Hammer/Temperature-and-humidity-sensor/Documentation and user guide/README.md

 If USB is removed, the program will recover if USB is reconnected within the timeout of 100 seconds

+If you get a lot of None output, the data is not available yet.
+Reducing the data interval with some milliseconds solves the issue.

 ---------------
 TROUBLESHOOTING